6th Form Centre

 The aim of Post 16 is to support the pupils by combining social support, supporting in accessing the academic environment; leading our students toward more independent study and living.

 The curriculum has three components – college, community/work experience and school.
-The distinctive feature of this model is the fact that the Heath Farm School takes responsibility for co-ordinating and supervising the other two by providing support both in and beyond school.
+The distinctive feature of this model is the fact that Heath Farm School takes responsibility for co-ordinating and supervising the other two elements (or components) by providing support both in and beyond school.
 Staff continually supports and encourages students towards their goal of independence.
 The three components are individually planned in relation to both content and the proportion of time involved.
 This allows considerable flexibility and variety.
 Students aiming for full time college placements will have different experience from those aiming for work with occupational based training.

 In the first year of Post 16, students participate in level 1, 2 or 3 courses depending on their previous attainment.
 The majority will take level 2 vocational courses, which will encompass a minimum of 540 hours of directed learning.
 Most students will spend 3 days in college and two in school.
 The days in school will be spent working on college assignments and the Post 16 ‘Skills for Life’ programme of study.
 Skills for Life draws upon elements of the Btec Personal and Social Development schemes of work.
 Personal development is also supported via a range of therapies designed to enable students to meet the challenges they face in accessing mainstream FE and HE environments and to help prepare students in becoming active members of society.